Niamh Sharkey

-Niamh Sharkey is an author and illustrator of children’s picture books.
+Niamh Sharkey (born 1973) is an Irish author and illustrator of children’s picture books.

 Life

 Sharkey was interested in reading and illustration at a young age.

 Sharkey was a freelance illustrator and designer in Dublin after graduating with a degree in visual communication from the Dublin College of Marketing and Design.
 While living in Hobart, Tasmania, she illustrated her first full colour picture book.

 She was named Laureate na nÓg in 2012.'

 Her books have been translated into 20 languages.
 She is a member of Illustrators Ireland.
 She is a co-founder of Towers and Tales, a book festival focused on children's literature.

 Animation

 Her book I’m a Happy Hugglewug was adapted into the animated pre-school series Henry Hugglemonster for Disney Television Animation.
 Sharkey is co creator of Disney's animated series Eureka! which premiered in 2022.